 This is so pretty when mixed with green cabbage in a coleslaw!
 And we love to steam the red cabbage and then mix in a couple of tablespoons of butter and Orange Marmalade!

-Most carrots are orange, but keep on the look out for yellow and red ones that seem to appear each year without warning!
+Most carrots are orange, but some yellow and red ones appear each year without warning!
 Some stray seeds mixed into the package, no doubt.
 If the tops are nice, we will include them.
 The green tops can be diced for an interesting salad ingredient or added to soups or “green drinks!”

 Spring onions are shown to the right of this basket photo.
-We do not try to keep many onions until the fall.
-This is one of those things we found out we were not very good at doing.
+We seldom keep onions until the fall.
+This is one of those things we have discovered we are not very good at doing.

 Green basil is one of our favorite fresh herbs.
 The slugs and snails like it, too.
 Container gardening is not a challenge to these pests!
 They go right up the side of the pot and have a feast.
 All herbs can be frozen and added to soups and stews in the winter.
 Put one tablespoon of chopped herb into an ice cube tray with a little olive oil and freeze.
 This way you will know how much of the herb you have in each “cube.”
 You can grow your own herbs on your patio or on your kitchen counter top!

 The purple basil has the same shaped leaves and smell as green basil but much prettier and add a nice look to certain dishes, for example, orange tomatoes!